NASA Astronaut, Russian Cosmonauts Launched To International Space Station Despite Coronavirus

 “They don’t have direct contact with anyone who has not been pre-cleared by NASA flight surgeons,” she added.

-Meanwhile, the hundreds of men and women whose work on the ground make a flight into space possible all wore masks and protective equipment, maintaining a distance of six feet apart, while working to get the men into space.
+Meanwhile, the hundreds of men and women whose work on the ground makes a flight into space possible all wore masks and protective equipment, maintaining a distance of six feet apart while working to get the men into space.

-About six hours after the launch, the three passengers docked with their destination and then joined cosmonaut Oleg Skripochka and NASA astronauts Jessica Meir and Andrew Morgan on board the ISS.
+About six hours after the launch, the three passengers docked with their destination and then joined cosmonaut Oleg Skripochka and NASA astronauts Jessica Meir and Andrew Morgan onboard the ISS.
 In just over a week, on April 17, Skripochka and Meir will return to Earth after having spent six months on the station.

 The world that they’re returning to will be vastly different than the one they left behind back in 2019.
-At the time, coronavrius was barely a blip on anyone’s radar.
+At the time, the coronavirus was barely a blip on anyone’s radar.
 Now, it’s a global pandemic.

 Fortunately, the same systems that protect space travelers, Russian and American, from bringing diseases with them into space are in place to protect them once they’re back on the ground.
 Both crew members will be quarantined for a period of time, and a team of doctors will monitor them continuously.
 Meanwhile, NASA and Roscosmos will take extra care to sanitize all surfaces in the crew’s quarters and to limit their contact with other people.